oestrada1001/pdo-oop-database/README.md

 # PDO OOP Database Connection #

 ## *Attention* ##
-The Database Class allows you to make database changes using PDO. <br>
+The Database class allows you to make database changes using PDO. <br>
 By design, the Database Class does not do any validation or sanitation.

 For debugging purposes, Errors are set to display. <br>